 If the Is follow-up needed parameter is set to Yes, the home safety visit will be displayed in the Community Risk Manager for review by the program manager.
 For more on this workflow, see the Review follow-up requests section below.

-14. When you're finished, at the top right, tap the check mark or Submit.
+- When you are finished, at the upper right, tap the check mark or Submit.

 Note: